roc-11/max-rehab/README.md

 * The insurance section shows the user which medical insurance companies are covered at Max Rehab.
 * Clients are covered by all major medical health insurers, and there is a note explaining this is not an exhaustive list.
 * The company logo of the main Irish health insurers are displayed beneath the heading and note in a row.
-* On smaller devices, the logos become stacked so that they are clear.
 ![Screenshot of the insurance section image](assets/readme-files/max-rehab-insurance.png)

 ### Reviews

 * The reviews section displays what previous clients thought of the Max Rehab services.
 * This section presents a row of 3 visually appealing reviews, with styled quotation marks.
 The reviewer's name is displayed below the quote in italics beside a photo avatar of the client.
 * The reviews and customer images help establish credibility and trust with potential clients.
-* On smaller devices, the row of reviews becomes stacked.
   ![Screenshot of the reviews section image](assets/readme-files/max-rehab-reviews.png)

 ### Footer